MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 - **SFB 2015 CU5 Web Service URLs**

-You will need internal and external web service URL's for all SfB 2015 pools deployed.
+you'll need internal and external web service URLs for all SfB 2015 pools deployed.
 To obtain these, run the following from Skype for Business Management Shell:

 ```powershell
 Get-CsService -WebServer | Select-Object PoolFqdn, InternalFqdn, ExternalFqdn | FL